steven414/Chimera_Display_Build/README.txt

 2: Add packet Timestamp analyzer in "GMLS2_LLP_Analyzer_TDMS.vi"
 ///////////////////////////////////////////////////////////////////////////////////////////////////
 2021.06.25
-1: Changing Image Sensor Pattern is supported on the fly without quiting the program
+1: Changing Image Sensor Pattern is supported on the fly without quitting the program
 ///////////////////////////////////////////////////////////////////////////////////////////////////
 2021.06.18
 1: Fix a major bug in displaying U8 type RAW12 frame and converting RGB888 to U8 type RAW12